Stumped! help, rules and FAQ

 Swing: med/fm/mf/f balls swing more and for longer the slower you bowl.
 But swing and pace together are more difficult to hit.
 The maximum amount of swing is determined by the ball condition, and decreases through the innings.

-Reverse swing is only possible for balls that are 67 mph or faster.
-Faster bowlers reverse it a greater amount and for more overs.
+Reverse swing is much more effective with faster bowlers, faster bowlers reverse it a greater amount and for more overs.
 Below 70mph, the effect is minimal.

 Spin: more spin on dry and high wear pitches.
 Prefer to bowl on windy days.
 Wrist spinners turn it more than finger spinners but are less accurate.